downfa11/cursus/docs/core/topic/topics-and-partitions.md

 # Topics and Partitions

-This document provides a detailed technical explanation of topics and partitions in go-broker, including their internal structure, partition selection strategies, and ordering guarantees.
+This document provides a detailed technical explanation of topics and partitions in cursus, including their internal structure, partition selection strategies, and ordering guarantees.
 Topics serve as logical message streams that are horizontally scaled through partitioning, enabling both parallelism and ordering semantics.

 For information about consumer groups and how they interact with partitions, see [Consumer Groups](./consumer-groups.md).
 For details on how messages are persisted within partitions, see [Disk Persistence System](../storage/disk-persistence.md).

 ## Overview

 A Topic is a named message stream that is divided into one or more Partitions.
-Each partition operates independently with its own message queue and disk storage, allowing go-broker to parallelize message processing and storage operations.
+Each partition operates independently with its own message queue and disk storage, allowing cursus to parallelize message processing and storage operations.
 The system supports two partition selection strategies: key-based routing for ordering guarantees and round-robin for load balancing.

 ## Topic Structure